shakacode/react_on_rails/docs/tutorial.md

 First, check that the `hmr` option is `true` in your `config/webpacker.yml` file.

 The basic setup will have HMR working with the default webpacker setup.
-However, the basic will cause a full page refresh each time you save a file.
+The basic HMR will cause a full page refresh each time you save a file.
+You also lose any state on your page during the refresh.
+Don't try to use HMR

 ### Custom IP & PORT setup (Cloud9 example)